 Are you contemplating moving to Bali and decided Canggu might be a good location for you?
-Then this guide will tell you all about getting set up in Bali in general, the cost of living and some tips you might find useful for your stay in Canggu.
+In this guide you will be able to read all about getting set up in Bali, the cost of living and some practical tips you might find useful for your stay in Canggu.

 As Swedish/Slovenian citizens we have the right of a free 30 day visa for Indonesia.
 However, since we planned on staying in Bali for 2 months, we decided to get a Visa on Arrival (VOA), which then allows us to stay in the country for up to 2 months.
 The catch here is that you will need to begin the process already at the arrivals in the airport.
 You will not be able to start this process once you leave the security check at the airport.